 President - Spokane Falls Community College

-She holds a bachelor’s degree in education from Northeast Missouri State University, a master’s degree in library/information science from the University of Missouri-Columbia and a doctoral degree in education from the University of Idaho.
+She holds a bachelor’s degree in Sociology and a master’s degree in Spanish from California State University, Sacramento, and a doctoral degree in educational leadership from the University of California, Davis.

 Chrissy Davis Jones, Ed.D.

 Interim Vice President of Student Services - Spokane Falls Community College

 Prior to her current position as interim vice president, Davis Jones served as the SFCC dean of students for seven years.
 She has nearly 20 years of experience working at various community and technical colleges with 16 of those years focused on developing, restructuring and implementing successful student services-related programs with an expertise in academic advisement systems.